kyma-project/examples/kiali/README.md

 ## Overview

-The Kyma Kiali component brings limited configuration options in contrast to the upstream [`kiali-operator`](https://github.com/kiali/helm-charts/tree/master/kiali-operator) chart.
-Modifications might be reset at next upgrade cycle.

-An alternative can be a parallel installation of the upstream chart offering all customization options.
-The following instructions outline how to achieve such installation in co-existence to the Kyma stack.
+The following instructions outline how to install [`Kiali`](https://github.com/kiali/helm-charts/tree/master/kiali-operator) in Kyma.

 ## Prerequisites